On Periods and $L$-functions for $\mathbf{GL}_4 \times \mathbf{GL}_2$: Introduction

 Recently, the works of Sakellaridis--Venkatesh \cite{SakellaridisVenkatesh} and Ben--Zvi--Sakellaridis--Venkatesh \cite{BZSV} proposed a relative Langlands duality in the context of spherical varieties and hyperspherical Hamiltonian spaces.
 These works led to a new fertile ground of conjectural formulae, which relate automorphic periods and $L$-functions associated to these spaces.
 To this extent, the works of Wan--Zhang \cite{Wan:Zhang:Spherical:Periods} and Mao--Wan--Zhang \cite{MWZ}, to cite a few, have shed light on various aspects of these phenomena.

 We now recall the definition of a family of period integrals that naturally appear in these settings.
 Let $G$ be a reductive group defined over a number field $F$, and $H$ a closed connected subgroup of $G$.
 Let $A_G$ be the maximal split subtorus of the center of $G$ and $A_{G,H} = A_G \cap H$.
-For a cusp form $\varphi$ on $G(\A_F)$ with central character trivial on $ A_{G,H}$, we define the period of $\varphi$ over $H$ to be In the notation of \cite{MWZ}, this is the period integral associated to the BZSV quadruple $\Delta=(G,H, 0, 1)$.
-If $\pi$ is a cuspidal automorphic representation of $G(\A_F)$, then the restriction of $\mathcal{P}_H$ to $\pi$ defines a functional If $\mathcal{P}_{H}|_{\pi}$ is not identically zero, $\pi$ is said to be $H$-distinguished.
-One of the most fundamental problems in the relative Langlands program is to establish the relation between $\mathcal{P}_{H}|_{\pi}$ and special values of a certain automorphic $L$-function $L(s,\pi,\rho_{X})$ of $\pi$, attached to the $G$-variety $X=H \backslash G$ (or, rather, to the BZSV quadruple dual to $\Delta$).
-When $X=H \backslash G$ is a spherical $G$-variety (\textit{i.e.} a Borel subgroup of $G$ has a dense orbit in $X$), Sakellaridis showed that $L(s,\pi,\rho_X)$ is determined by the colors of the spherical variety $X$, see \cite{sakellaridis2013spherical}.
+For a cusp form $\varphi$ on $G(\A_F)$ and a (possibly trivial) character $\chi$ on $[H]$ such that the product of their central characters is trivial on $A_{G,H}$, we define the period of $\varphi$ on $(H,\chi)$ to be If $\pi$ is a cuspidal automorphic representation of $G(\A_F)$, then the restriction of $\mathcal{P}_{H,\chi}$ to $\pi$ defines a functional One of the most fundamental problems in the relative Langlands program is to establish the relation between $\mathcal{P}_{H,\chi}|_{\pi}$ and special values of a certain automorphic $L$-function $L(s,\pi,\rho_{X})$ of $\pi$, attached to the $G$-variety $X=(H,\chi) \backslash G$.
+When $X=(H,\chi) \backslash G$ is a spherical $G$-variety (\textit{i.e.} a Borel subgroup of $G$ has a dense orbit in $X$), Sakellaridis showed that $L(s,\pi,\rho_X)$ is determined by the colors of the spherical variety $X$, see \cite{sakellaridis2013spherical}.